GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit07/unit07-01_Overview.md

   caption: 'Image: [**WHC UNESCO**](https://whc.unesco.org/en/list/403/)'
 ---

-This unit is about learning the essentials of Machine learning.
+This unit is about learning the essentials of Upscaling using machine learning.
 In machine learning, algorithms are used to fit a model to a dataset through training or learning.
-In this unit we will explore such models and understand the different steps for machine learning.
+In this unit we will explore such models and understand the different steps for upscaling.

 <!--more-->

 ## Learning objectives

+* understanding the basics of upscaling workflow
-* understanding the basics of machine learning
+* revise basics of machine learning
 * preparing data for the model
 * train the model
 * make predictions